chobolife/study_english/bread_barbershop/Season_1/05_Bully_Pie.md

 * * *
 - Come on.
 This Bread Barber guy.
 Bring him here right now.
 I don't want to wait.
 - Huh?
 - What's this thing?
-Are you saying I gotta wait you for real?
+Are you saying I gotta wait?
+You for real?
 Don't you know who I am?
 - Well, should I?
 We go to the same school or something?
 - I'll just see myself to the back of the line.
 * * *